meta-boy/hojo/README.md

 The release APK will be generated at `app/build/outputs/apk/release/`

 ## XTEINK X4 Device Configuration

+> **Note**: These connection settings were reverse-engineered from the device and may change with firmware updates.

 The app is configured to connect to the XTEINK X4 e-paper display with the following default settings: